semaforr/kube-proxy/README.md

 # kube-proxy
-A sidecar container to allow access to the kube api-server
+A sidecar container to allow access to the kube api-server, used with the event hub